JalenWTH/login2/README.md

 To install Django you can simply use the pip installation.
 From your terminal/cmd, change directories to the location of your Python installation and run the command:

-`python -m pip install Django==4.0.4 #might be "python3" instead of "python" on Linux`
+`python -m pip install Django==4.0.4`
+It might be "python3" instead of "python" on Linux

 Check your Django version with: